SAP/openui5-docs/docs/Step_37_Accessibility_ff7cab1.md

 You can view and download all files at [Walkthrough - Step 37](https://openui5.hana.ondemand.com/#/sample/sap.m.tutorial.walkthrough.37/preview).

-One part of the ARIA attribute set is the so-called landmarks.
+One part of the ARIA attribute set are the so-called landmarks.
 You can compare landmarks to maps in that they help the user navigate through an app.
 For this step, we will use Google Chrome with a free [landmark navigation extension](https://chrome.google.com/webstore/detail/landmark-navigation-via-k/ddpokpbjopmeeiiolheejjpkonlkklgp) We will now add meaningful landmarks to our code.

 ***